jfhbrook/public-gpl/README.md

 This project uses [Invoke-Build](https://github.com/nightroman/Invoke-Build) to manage its tasks.
 Running `Invoke-Build` by default will clean up old files, run the build and run tests.

+    # Copyright 2020 Josh Holbrook
+    #
+    # This file is part of Cackledaemon and 100% definitely not a part of Emacs.
+    #
+    # Cackledaemon is free software: you can redistribute it and/or modify
+    # it under the terms of the GNU General Public License as published by
+    # the Free Software Foundation, either version 3 of the License, or
+    # (at your option) any later version.
+    #
+    # Cackledaemon is distributed in the hope that it will be useful,
+    # but WITHOUT ANY WARRANTY; without even the implied warranty of
+    # MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the
+    # GNU General Public License for more details.
+    #
+    # You should have received a copy of the GNU General Public License
+    # along with Cackledaemon.  if not, see <https://www.gnu.org/licenses/>.

     task .
 Clean, Build, Test

 Before running the build, it's a good idea to use `Remove-Item` to clean up old